-Greg Boser is a seasoned, outspoken SEO pro who’s been optimizing sites for a wide variety of companies since the late 1990s.
+December 5, 2013: Greg Boser has been optimizing sites sites since the late 1990s.
 He’s spoken and written widely about the key tactical and strategic issues in organic optimization over the years, and is a regular speaker at the important search trade shows, including SES and SMX.
 Greg was also a participant in the historic Dave Pasternack/Rocket Science SEO contest of 2007.

 Greg is a very busy man and we were very glad that he set aside some time to answer our questions about the current state of SEO.
 Note: all of Greg’s opinions are his own.